BrainAnnex/brain-annex/README.md

 **Allow remote access to Neo4j (if applicable)**

-If remote access is needed (for example, if Neo4j is on the cloud), one must open ports 7474, 7473, 7687, and uncomment the line
+If remote access is needed (i.e. if the database and the app are on different machines), one must open ports 7474, 7473, 7687,
+and uncomment the line

 `#dbms.default_listen_address=0.0.0.0`